grocco/linfomi-static-netlify/src/data/members/2018-11-22-fabrizio-barazzoni.md

-  Since 1999 he has been a member of the Board of Directors of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of Oncology Research (IOR).
+  Since 1999 he has been a member of the Board of Directors of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of oncology research (IOR).
 role-it: ''
 bio-it: >-
   Nato nel 1954 a Thun, ha conseguito nel 1974 la maturità federale al Liceo